gegana/mockapi/README.md

 If you only plan to use the mock api endpoints defined in your routes.json and nothing else, run the application in stateless mode to disable UI and storage features.
 ```
-docker run --name mockapi -p 3000:3000 -e "STATELESS=true" -v "${pwd}/folder/routes.json:/app/routes.json" dsumiskum/mockapi
+docker run --name supermockapi -p 3000:3000 -e "STATELESS=true" -v "${pwd}/folder/routes.json:/app/routes.json" dsumiskum/supermockapi
 ```
 # Features
-Mockapi is meant to be lightweight, easy to deploy, and works for your Continous Integration needs.
+supermockapi is meant to be lightweight, easy to deploy, and works for your Continous Integration needs.
 A big problem with performance testing services is isolating the external dependencies to get more predictable metrics, which would be useful if you are benchmarking your metrics overtime.

-With Mockapi, you can deploy it with your application as a stack, with specified routes.json file.
+With supermockapi, you can deploy it with your application as a stack, with specified routes.json file.
 And/or you can use the super friendly UI to manually add mock api endpoints.
 The UI comes with a console log stream, so that you can monitor incoming requests all in one place.

 Features: